 Keep up-to-date with your child's learning on Tapestry.
 Most parents have now been set up on the system, and the remainder will be soon.
 We love to hear about all the wonderful learning that happens at home as well so please do add your observations too!

-Forgotten your login details?
+Problems with logging in?
 Talk to me and I can can re-set your account in just a few minutes.

 Reading with your child

 Please read regularly with your child.
 There really is no better way to build their confidence in reading and writing.
 Please find below some tips on how to support your child with reading as provided in your Hazel Class Learning Leaflet.